Talladega Superspeedway: NASCAR

 Cars racing at the spring 2024 GEICO 500.
 Since 1969, NASCAR has raced at the facility annually.

 The facility has held two annual NASCAR weekends for most of its history, highlighted by the NASCAR Cup Series with the spring Jack Link's 500 and the fall YellaWood 500.
-The facility also hosts NASCAR O'Reilly Auto Parts Series and NASCAR Craftsman Truck Series races as support events, including the Ag-Pro 300, United Rentals 250, and Love's RV Stop 225.
+The facility also hosts NASCAR O'Reilly Auto Parts Series and NASCAR Craftsman Truck Series races as support events, including the Ag-Pro 300, TPG 250, and Love's RV Stop 225.

 IMSA GT Championship

 In the 1970s, the IMSA GT Championship raced at the track's road course numerous times.
 The series first raced at Talladega Superspeedway in 1971, and proceeded to race at the track five more times within the decade, including a six-hour endurance event in 1978.
 Although IMSA was scheduled to race at the circuit in 1979 in another six-hour event at the track, they opted to withdraw from the event.